andresaliba/techrosterApp/README.md

-# Boilerplate for PROG3017 Full Stack Programming with Express Server and MongoDB
+# Project 3 - Full Stack Web Development - React - MERN STACK

-This project folder contains the React client side and the Express Server side with MondoDB
+This project folder contains the React client side and the Express Server side with MongoDB

+Developed as a final project for the program Full Stack Web Development at Nova Scotia Community College

 ## Available Scripts